2amigos/mailer-library/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/2amigos/mailer-library/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/2amigos/mailer-library/?branch=master)
 [![Code Coverage](https://scrutinizer-ci.com/g/2amigos/mailer-library/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/2amigos/mailer-library/?branch=master)

-Many times we face the requirement to implement a queue mail functionality in our projects.
-There were queue and
+Many times we face a requirement to implement queue mail functionality in our projects.
+There are queue and
-mailing libraries but there were none that could actually suit our needs and moreover, we always had to sync their functionality together.
+mailing libraries, but there seemed to be none that could actually suit our needs and moreover, we always had to sync their functionality together.

-The `Mailer` library was built to fulfill the gaps that we have faced when implementing queue and/or mailing systems.
+The `Mailer` library was built to fill the gaps that we have faced when implementing queue and/or mailing systems.
 It
 features:

 - message encryption/decryption just in case a mail message contains data that should not be publicly exposed.
 Perfect